 When I first started saving posts, I didn’t really have a reason for it.
 But when I realized how hard it was to find inspiration online, I wanted to offer a solution.
 I wasn’t satisfied with the junky promo I was seeing.
 You probably aren’t either.

 In this post, I’ll show you 41 of the best company swag ideas I found on social media.
 No junk or useless items people will just throw away – only the good stuff.
 Use these examples as inspiration for your own branded merch, swag bags, or next giveaway.
+You can also learn more about the branded product services that Centricity offers!

 The plug life is real with all this &Pizza swag.
 In general, you can’t go wrong with a quality tote and well-designed t-shirt.
 I really like how &Pizza included a fun phrase on their tote, which added an extra touch of creativity.
+You can see more examples of creativity like this by browsing some of our recent brand experience work.

 Buffer gave their fans a reason to celebrate with a chance to win a Buffer swag pack filled with all sorts of goodies (t-shirts, socks, stickers, and more).
 I think they did a great job including all of the staple swag items that people love.